-To plan a curriculum or a semester's course of study, students should use the Catalog associated with the year they entered the College and their degree information listed in Student Planning - My Progress.
+To plan a curriculum or a semester's course of study, students use the Catalog associated with the year they entered the College and their degree information listed in Student Planning - My Progress.
 It is the student's responsibility to use the Catalog and My Progress to outline course requirements in their curriculum.
+See the Registration Timeline on Sage.edu for important registration notes & dates.

-Students wishing to change their Catalog year must inform the Registrar, in writing, of any change in catalog year.
-The catalog year may only be advanced; it may not be reversed.
+Students wishing to change their Catalog Year must inform the the Advising Office in writing using their Sage email account.
+The Catalog Year may only be advanced; it may not be reversed.
 Degrees from accredited programs, or degrees that qualify students for certification, may require that students follow requirements subsequent to those in effect when the student matriculated.

-My Progress in Student Planning assists students with their curricular planning and registration.
-My

-Progress is a listing of requirements for the degree program to which a student's courses (completed, transferred, and in progress) are matched.
+My Progress in Student Planning assists students with their curricular planning, graduation requirements, and registration.
+My Progress is a listing of requirements for the degree program to which a student's courses (completed, transferred, and in progress) are matched.
 Both the catalog year and the student's major determine the requirements for graduation and the requirements listed in My Progress.
 Any student who believes that there is an error in their My Progress screen should bring that issue to the attention of the Registrar and resolve those discrepancies as early in their academic career as possible.